cern-eos/eos/doc/quickstart/kubernetes.rst

    cd eos-on-k8s

-To start a small instance with 7 storage servers (**FST**), 1 namespace server (**MGM**), 1 messaging borker (**MQ**), 1 client and 1 Kerberos **KDC** Kubernetes Pod ready to use, all you have to do is to use the `create-all.sh <https://gitlab.cern.ch/faluchet/eos-on-k8s/blob/master/create-all.sh>`_ script.
-The only mandatory argument, to be provided with the -n flag, is a namespace of your choice representing the world where the resources will live in.
-The EOS entities ("roles") will reside on the same network knowing about each other and are configured to be working out-of-the-box.
+To start a small instance with 8 storage servers (**FST**), 1 namespace server (**MGM**), 1 messaging borker (**MQ**), 1 client and 1 Kerberos **KDC** Kubernetes Pod ready to use, all you have to do is to use the `create-all.sh <https://gitlab.cern.ch/faluchet/eos-on-k8s/blob/master/create-all.sh>`_ script.
+It is recommended to provide a <namespace> argument, via the -n flag, representing the virtual cluster name the resources will live in.
+Each EOS entities ("roles") will reside on the same network knowing about each other and are configured to be working out-of-the-box.
 We refer the courious reader to the `official documentation <https://kubernetes.io/docs/home/>`_ to deepen his knowledge about Kubernetes concepts.

 .. code-block:: bash